fawazahmed0/quran-api/CONTRIBUTING-LOCAL.md

 ## Contribute:

-**Note:** This documentation requires you to download this huge repo locally, incase you want to contribute by following simple and easy steps, Please refer [Contribute](https://github.com/fawazahmed0/quran-api/blob/1/CONTRIBUTING.md "Contribute")
+**Note:** This documentation requires you to clone this huge repo locally, incase you want to contribute by following simple and easy steps, Please refer [Contribute](https://github.com/fawazahmed0/quran-api/blob/1/CONTRIBUTING.md "Contribute")

 ### Prerequisites: